Johnny Chan logo

 AI News

-AI-Assisted User Research: 5 Methods That Stay Rigorous
+AI-Assisted User Research: 5 Rigorous Methods for Tight Timelines

 AI Research

-AI-Assisted User Research: 5 Methods That Stay Rigorous
+AI-Assisted User Research: 5 Rigorous Methods for Tight Timelines

-Anthropic Skills & MCP: Extending Claude Beyond Chat
+Anthropic Skills and MCP: Extending Claude Beyond Chat

 AI News

-Anthropic Skills & MCP: Extending Claude Beyond Chat
+Anthropic Skills and MCP: Extending Claude Beyond Chat

-Skills, MCP servers, and agent teams — why Anthropic's extensibility model matters for design systems and product ops.
+Packaged workflows, tool connections, and agent teams.
+Why Anthropic's extensibility model matters for design systems and handoff.

 April 2, 20266 min read